nicoburniske/PublicAnimator/README.md

 8. Slider

-Use the bottom slider to advance through the animation.
+Use the bottom slider to traverse through the animation.

 Sample Main Program Arguments